xpipe-io/xpipe/README.md

 ### Open source model

-X-Pipe utilizes an open core model, which essentially means that the main application core is open source while certain other components are not.
+X-Pipe utilizes an open core model, which essentially means that the main application is open source while certain other components are not.
-In this case these non open source components are planned to be future parts of a potential commercialization (got to make a living somehow).
-Furthermore, some tests and especially test environments and that run on private servers are also not included in this repository (Don't want to leak server information).
+Some tests and especially test environments and that run on private servers are also not included in this repository (Don't want to leak server information).
 Finally, scripts and workflows to create signed executables and installers are also not included to prevent attackers from easily impersonating the shipping the X-Pipe application malware.

 The license model is chosen in such a way that you are able to use and integrate X-Pipe within your application through the MIT-licensed API.
-In any other case where you plan to contribute to the X-Pipe platform itself, which is GPL licensed, I would still have to figure out how to exactly handle these kinds of contributions.
-It is also planned to move many components to a more permissive license in the future.

 ## Development